XBigTK13X/Munchoid/README.md

 * Oracle JDK 6
 * Maven 3

-Running '''script/create_package.sh''' from the project root  will generate a development snapshop archive.
+Running '''script/create_package.sh''' from the project root  will generate a development snapshot archive.
 This contains the game and the launcher.

 ## Supported Platforms ##
 Windows 7, Mac OS X Lion+ and Ubuntu 13.04+